 The CUBE display supports multi-dimensional Cartesian grids, where grids with high dimensionality can be sliced or folded down to two or three dimensions for presentation.
 If the currently opened cube file defines one or more such topologies, separate tabs are available for each using the topology name when one is provided.
 The topology display shows performance data mapped onto the Cartesian topology of the application.
 The corresponding grid is specified by the number of dimensions and the size of each dimension.
 Threads/processes are attached to the grid elements, as specified by the CUBE file.
 Not all system items have to be attached to a grid element, and not every grid element has a system item attached.
-Examples of a two- and of a three-dimensional topology are shown on Figure 1.8.
+An example of a three-dimensional topology is shown on Figure 1.15.
 Note that the topology toolbar is enabled when a topology is available to be displayed.